mehrdadh/iCalendar/README.md

 **"Failed to create event" error**
 - Check that you've completed the Google Calendar API setup
-- Verify your Client ID is correct in `manifest.json`
+- Verify your Client ID is correct in `popup.js` (line ~16)
 - Make sure you're added as a test user in Google Cloud Console
+- Ensure Calendar API is enabled in your Google Cloud project
-- Try signing out and signing in again
+- Try reloading the extension

+**No calendars showing**
+- Check browser console for errors (Right-click popup → Inspect → Console)
+- Verify you granted calendar.readonly permission
+- Reload the extension and reauthorize

 **OAuth/Authentication errors**
-- See the detailed troubleshooting section in [SETUP.md](SETUP.md)
+- See [USER_SETUP_GUIDE.md](USER_SETUP_GUIDE.md) for setup instructions
+- See [TOKEN_CACHING_INFO.md](TOKEN_CACHING_INFO.md) for token behavior

+**Event not persisting after closing popup**
+- This is expected behavior with `ENABLE_EVENT_CACHING = false`
+- Set flag to `true` in `popup.js` to enable persistence

 ## Privacy & Security

 - Files are processed locally in your browser
 - No data is sent to any server except Google Calendar API
+- OAuth tokens are cached locally with expiry management
-- The extension only requests permission to create calendar events
+- The extension requests two permissions:
+  - `calendar.events` - Create calendar events
+  - `calendar.readonly` - Read your calendar list
-- You can revoke access anytime in your Google Account settings
+- You can revoke access anytime in your [Google Account settings](https://myaccount.google.com/permissions)
+- Event caching is disabled by default (no data persists after popup closes)

 ## License